SMaC: Statistics, Math, and Computing

 Your Turn

-• Followed by library(HistData)
+• Then run library(HistData)

 Year Males Females Plague Mortality Ratio Total